Characters specific to Home Alone and Home Alone 2: Lost in New York

 - In the first movie he thinks that Harry's plan to try to rob the McCallister's house even with Kevin inside is not a good idea.
 Given what happens next to him and Harry he surely was right.

-- Also in the first movie, when Harry says the McCallister's house is "the one", Marv says there could be toys worth stealing inside.
+- In the first movie, when Harry says the McCallisters' house is "the one", Marv says there could be toys worth stealing inside.
 Some toys can be valuable collector's items.

-- Also, in the second movie, he threatens Kevin by saying "American don't fly to the Promised Land, little buddy".
+- In the second movie, he threatens Kevin by saying "American don't fly to the Promised Land, little buddy".